-- A. The Board of Selectmen hereby adopts the following Policy for utilization by the Town of Raymond in the administration of the personnel activities of the employees of the Town of Raymond.
-These rules and subsequent modification shall supersede any policy and rules made previously by the Board of Selectmen.
-Any practice, policy or application which may have previously existed and is or would be contrary to these policies is disclaimed, cancelled and eliminated by the adoption of this Policy. - B. The Town, through its Board of Selectmen, may delete, amend, modify or change any or all of the provisions contained in this Policy.
+- A. The Select Board hereby adopts the following Policy for utilization by the Town of Raymond in the administration of the personnel activities of the employees of the Town of Raymond.
+These rules and subsequent modification shall supersede any policy and rules made previously by the Select Board.
+Any practice, policy or application which may have previously existed and is or would be contrary to these policies is disclaimed, cancelled and eliminated by the adoption of this Policy. - B. The Town, through its Select Board, may delete, amend, modify or change any or all of the provisions contained in this Policy.
 The policies set forth are not in any way a contract and nothing in the policies affords employees any contractual or other rights.
-Policies contained within give references and descriptions to insurance or other benefit plans; the specific provisions of the benefit plan will take precedence and govern should a conflict arise concerning interpretation, application or benefit level. - C. The Town Manager shall be responsible for the implementation of this policy.
+Policies contained within give references and descriptions to insurance or other benefit plans; the specific provisions of the benefit plan will take precedence and govern should a conflict arise concerning interpretation, application or benefit level. - C. The Town Manager shall be responsible for the implementation of this policy. - D. The information contained in this policy manual applies to all employees of the Town of Raymond not covered by a collective bargaining agreement.
+It also applies to all Town unionized employees to the extent any applicable collective bargaining agreement is silent on any of the provisions set forth in this manual and in exercise of the Town's management rights under those agreement(s).
+To the extent that any of the policies directly conflict with provisions in an applicable collective bargaining agreement, the terms in the collective bargaining agreement shall take precedence.